MESD/SettingsBundle/Resources/doc/node-definition-programer-reference.md

 > `SettingDefinition` object, of which you created with one of the options above
 > in step 1.

+**Warning:**

+> If you load an existing setting definition and define a new setting node,
+> that has the same name as an existing setting node, you will overwrite the
+> existing node when you save the definition.

 ####Integer Node:

 ``` php